Designing networks

 return 5

-To implement individual weights between an agent and a location, we could also let weight() return an agent attribute.
-In this case we use the agent attribute agent.hours:
+To implement individual weights between an actor and a location, we could also let weight() return an actor attribute.
+In this case we use the actor attribute actor.hours:

 [35]: